frankstepanski/frankstepanski/README.md

 ### I'm a Senior Software Engineer, Tech Educator, and Career Mentor!
 - 👨 Pronouns: he/him/his
 - 🌱 Volunteer SWE mentor @ <a href="https://outcomeschool.org/">Outcome School</a>.
-- 🎖️ Certified ScrumMaster (via <a href="https://github.com/frankstepanski/certificates/blob/master/scrum-alliance/CSM.pdf">Scrum Alliance</a>)
+- 🎖️ Certified ScrumMaster (via Scrum Alliance)
 - 👁️ Always on the lookout for <a href="https://www.deeplearning.ai/">new AI resources</a> to learn and grow as a professional.
 - 📚 Working towards <a href="https://aws.amazon.com/certification/certified-developer-associate/">AWS Certified Developer - Associate</a> and <a href="https://anthropic.skilljar.com/claude-certified-architect-foundations-access-request">Claude Certified Architect</a>.
 - 🧠 2026 Learning Goals: <a href="https://www.amazon.com/Understanding-Distributed-Systems-Second-applications/dp/1838430210/">Distributed Systems</a>, and <a href="https://www.udemy.com/course/design-microservices-architecture-with-patterns-principles/">Microservices Architecture</a>.